 Sign up to have the money taken out of your paycheck before you even see it.
 Yes, you won’t be able to get as many “7&7’s” at the bar this weekend, but you’ll thank me in the long run.

 While you’re at it, reach out to Vanguard or Fidelity and start a Roth IRA.
-Start off investing 5% of your salary and increase it a percentage point per year.
-Your salary won’t always be $30k buddy.
+Start off investing 15% of your salary and slowly increase it each year.
+Your salary won’t always be $30k, buddy.
 Don’t worry.

 — Andy Hill (@AndyHillMKM) February 13, 2017